Kanishka's war with Parthia: Campaign

 A Buddhist text translated into Chinese in 470 under the title Fu fazang yinyuan zhuan (付法藏因緣傳, A History of the Buddha's Successors) carried in the Historical Tales section of the Tripiṭaka as number 2058, is the solitary source attesting this conflict.
 It is possible that the Kushans fought an earlier war against Parthia in conjunction with Trajan's Parthian campaign in 115 CE.

 The text recounts a war between Kanishka I and the Eastern Parthian King, not named in the original, but determined by later scholars to have been Vologases III.
 As the war commenced, the Parthian king attacked the Kushan Empire with an army consisting of mounted bowmen, armoured soldiers, archers on foot and spearmen.
 This seemingly took place around the middle of the 2nd century.
 The Parthians may have been seeking to reclaim lands previously conquered by the Kushans.
 Kanishka responded with a counteroffensive, ending in a brutal melee.
 The text records the patently inflated figure of 900,000 Parthian deaths, described as "slaughter".
 It is mentioned that both sides attacked each other incessantly in the battle until Kanishka won.
 This tale emphasises that Kanishka's actions were mitigated by the cruelty and stubbornness of the Parthian king.

 Aftermath

 Kanishka was victorious but was shocked to see the sufferings that he had caused.
 He decided to repent and seek guidance from religious leaders.

-After Kanishka decided to launch the second expedition on China.
+After that Kanishka decided to launch the second expedition on China.
 The expedition turned out to be successful as the Chinese were defeated and Kanishka I annexed the provinces of Kashgar, Yarkhand and Khotan from the Han Empire.
-His Empire then stretched from central Asia to central India including Gandhara, Kashmir and the Pamir region.
+His empire then stretched from Central Asia to central India including Gandhara, Kashmir and the Pamir region.